kantale/OpenBio.eu/docs/docs/index.md

 **In OpenBio.eu we refer to a unique tool with the following schema: ```<Name>/<Version>/<Edit>```.
 For example: ```my_tool/1/1```.
 This can be interpreted as "tool named my_tool version 1, edit 1".**

 Here is the philosophy behind this naming/ID-ing scheme.
 In a repository of scientific objects, we want to store Tools/Data.
 Tools and Data have names and they also have versions (for Data they might also be called "releases").
 An example is [Samtools version 1.8](https://github.com/samtools/samtools/releases/tag/1.8) and [1000 Genomes Project data release 20130502](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).
 In most scientific Tool/Data repositories these have a unique string based ID.
-For example could be called "Samtools" or "1000 Genomes Project", but that wouldn't identify precisely the research object at least not for reproducubility standards.
+For example could be called "Samtools" or "1000 Genomes Project", but that wouldn't identify precisely the research object at least not for reproducibility standards.
 Versions need to be part of the names.
 Then we face another problem which is that OpenBio.eu is a crowdsourced environment where you can name your Tool/Data however you like.
 This means that under the name/version Samtools/1.9 you can include Bash commands that download 1000 Genomes Project data (or anything else..).
 The solution here is to let anyone choose whatever name/version they like, but add on the ID of the Tool/Data a number (edit) that is provided by the system.
 That way we can have Samtools/1.8/1 created from user A and Samtools/1.8/2 created from user B. These two can be two completely unrelated Tool/Data objects.
 We should also let other users show preferences on which Tool/Data is better.
-This is possible with updvotes and downvotes that we describe later.
+This is possible with upvotes and downvotes that we describe later.

 ### Downloading a Tool/Data
 To actually download and run the commands that install and validate a tool you need first to create a workflow with it.
 This process will be explained in detail later in the manual.
 For now you can click the green "+" icon on the left panel next to "Workflows".
 Enter the name "test" in the "Name" input field and add something in the "Description".
 Next on the search bar on the left panel enter "my_tool".
 The tool appears in the Tools/Data section.
 Now you can drag and drop the `my_tool/1/1` icon in the workflow panel in the right part of the screen.
 Next click "Save" to save this workflow.

 On the "Download" dropdown on this Workflow, select "BASH executable".
-A file named ```bash.sh``` get's downloaded.
+A file named ```bash.sh``` gets downloaded.
 As you might have guessed you can actually execute this file.
 If you don't know how, there are many online resources to help you on that (just google: run .sh file).
 Before executing it, you should read carefully the following:

 **Always execute scripts that you have downloaded from openbio.eu (or from anywhere on the Internet..) in a [sandboxed environment](https://en.wikipedia.org/wiki/Sandbox_%28computer_security%29).
 If you don't know what that is then DO NOT RUN IT!
 OpenBio.eu takes absolutely no liability on damages caused by executing scripts downloaded from openbio.eu.**